Mannyalfa/team-profile-generator/README.md

 install npm "npm i" and jest "npm install jest", then command prompt "npm run test", if successful "node index"

 ## Usage
 See demonstration video below.
-Though not required, the webpage is deployed to show that email and github links function when c
+Though not required, the webpage is deployed to show that email and github links function when clicked on

 ## License
 MIT [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)